avolitty/avolitty-hasher/README.md

 The default value is an empty array with a default length of `1024`.

 The length be modified based on the expected length of file input.
-If the default length needs to change, it should match the value of the variable `b`.
+If the default length needs to change, it matches the value of the variable `b`.

 Changing the default length of `1024` doesn't change digest output values.